 Gwyneth Paltrow looked angelic in a Tom Ford straight cut ivory gown at the 2012 Academy Awards.
 The simple one-shoulder neckline paired with a classic cape draped gracefully over her shoulders made this dress minimal yet memorably elegant and extremely flattering.

 Sandra Bullock wowed at the 2010 Academy Awards in a slim fit metallic Marchesa gown.
 The sheer top laced with silver embroidery which flared into a sparkling skirt hugged Bullock’s body perfectly.
-Her glossy side swept hair paired with magenta pink lipstick made the star look amazing as she was awarded her well-deserved Best Actress trophy.
+Her glossy side-swept hair paired with magenta pink lipstick made the star look amazing as she was awarded her well-deserved Best Actress trophy.

 How could we possibly forget J.Lo’s interesting choice of gown at the 2000 Grammys award show?
 Not only did the Hawaiian-inspired print distract our eyes, but the extremely low cut plunge neckline definitely caught us off guard from the typical red carpet ensemble.
 Whether you love it or hate it, J.Lo undoubtedly took a huge risk this night in her fashion decision and years later people still remember this emerald green dress as an iconic red carpet moment.

 The pale purple Reem Acra gown that Olivia Wilde rocked at the 2009 Golden Globes was one of the most flattering dresses in red carpet history.
 Her dress consisted of intricate layering throughout the bodice and flourished into an extravagant skirt that had texture in all the right places, making this star shine on the red carpet.
-The lavender colour paired perfectly with the olive undertones of Wilde’s complexion.
+The lavender color paired perfectly with the olive undertones of Wilde’s complexion.

 The detailed chiffon Versace gown that Kate Hudson donned at the 2003 Oscars was simply stunning.
 This golden dress took 500 hours to create and was intricately crafted with hand-made silk.
-The small details of this dress are what made the ensemble iconic: mermaid cut, sheer shoulder cuffs and vintage inspired jewels.
+The small details of this dress are what made the ensemble iconic: mermaid cut, sheer shoulder cuffs, and vintage-inspired jewels.

 An iconic dress list wouldn’t be complete without the addition of the woman who single-handedly turned the “little black dress” into an icon.
-Audrey Hepburn graced the red carpet in 1954 in her usual classy fashion wearing a Hubert de Givenchy white pattered dress that was belted at the waist to flatter her petite frame.
+Audrey Hepburn graced the red carpet in 1954 in her usual classy fashion wearing a Hubert de Givenchy white patterned dress that was belted at the waist to flatter her petite frame.

 Before the bare-backed dress became mainstream, Hilary Swank strutted her stuff down the red carpet in an extremely low-cut backless Guy Laroche gown that definitely turned heads.
 The high neck, long sleeved gown was crafted from 27 yards of silk jersey.
-The simple navy dress was bold yet flattered Swank perfectly at the Academy Awards in 2005 landing her in many best dressed lists for years after.
+The simple navy dress was bold yet flattered Swank perfectly at the Academy Awards in 2005 landing her in many best-dressed lists for years after.

-1. Angelina Jolie, 2012
+1. Angelina Jolie — 2012 Oscars

 Of all the memorable red carpet fashion moments, the top pick hands down goes to Angelina Jolie in her structured black Atelier Versace gown at the 84th Academy Awards.
-She proved once again why she is the ultimate sex symbol with her high-slit dress, red pout and confident pose.
+She proved once again why she is the ultimate sex symbol with her high-slit dress, red pout, and confident pose.
 This specific gown was so iconic that an entire Twitter account @AngiesRightLeg and countless memes were created to pay tribute to how stunning Jolie looked on the red carpet.